leon737/Functional.Fluent/readme.md

 # Functional.Fluent

-Funtional.Fluent is a set of extension methods and classes to provide a more flexible and convinient way to write functional style code in C# apps.
+Functional.Fluent is a set of extension methods and classes to provide a more flexible and convinient way to write functional style code in C# apps.

 The library supports the following: